Planning for an epidemic/pandemic event (quick guide)

 If you have any concerns about the child’s or student’s health, please contact Healthline on 0800 611 116, or the GP for medical advice.
 Healthline has translators and interpreters available.

-Please refer to Communicable diseases in early learning services and schools: Guide to legal powers, to clarify your rights to request children, students or staff, to not attend:
+Please refer to the communicable diseases page to clarify your rights to request children, students or staff to not attend.

 Ensuring a clean environment

-Keep your community regularly informed about what your school or early learning service is doing, how it is prepared and any expectations you may have.
-For example, keeping unwell children at home, leave arrangements for staff.
+You will need to keep your community regularly informed about what your school or early learning service is doing, how it is prepared and any expectations you may have.
+For example, keeping unwell children at home or leave arrangements for staff.
 Let them know the planned ways you will communicate.

 You may like to share wider welfare activities within the local community.